tuya/tuya-connector-nodejs/README.md

 [Tuya Open Platform—API User Guide](https://developer.tuya.com/en/docs/iot/api-reference?id=Ka7qb7vhber64)

 Tuya provides a set of HTTP APIs and signature verification logic.
-You need to implement the logic during when you integrate the APIs.
+You need to implement the logic when you integrate the APIs.

 `tuya-connector` provides capabilities to sign a request, refresh, store, and renew a token, and encapsulate common APIs.
 You can quickly connect to Tuya open platform.